Fall, Spring, Academic Year

 Overall GPA 3.0; 5 semesters of college-level French or equivalent (more is strongly advised); prior coursework in relevant fields.

 Click the Application tab.

-The Critical Studies Program emphasizes the analysis of literature, film, and other forms of visual expression through the use of contemporary critical theory.
-It is designed to allow students with advanced French language to explore the interaction among the fields of literature, aesthetics and psychoanalysis, and to examine the problems involved in such analysis.
-The language of instruction is French.
+The Critical & Francophone Studies Program allows students to engage with the French intellectual tradition in the analysis of cinema, the arts, writing and culture (the Critical studies track), or in examining the issues of diversity, cultural mixing, and national identity that characterize the contemporary French world (the Francophone track.)
+The language of instruction is French, and the pre-session includes a preparatory intensive French writing and research course.
+The Paris Center for Critical Studies maintains strong relationships with the Université Sorbonne Nouvelle Paris 3 and Diderot Université de Paris 7.
 Students enroll in a combination of special program courses and regular university courses.
-The Paris Center for Critical Studies maintains strong relationships with the Université Sorbonne Nouvelle Paris 3 and the Université de Paris Diderot.
-Furthermore, the courses offered at the Center are taught by faculty drawn from the Parisian universities who are recognized researchers in their field.
 This program is administered by the Council on International Educational Exchange (CIEE) on behalf of a consortium of which The University of Iowa is a member.
 Participants join a group of students from other U.S. colleges and universities.
 UI students earn resident credit on this program.

 The Paris Center is newly located in the lively Sentier neighborhood in the 2nd arrondissement, less than a minute away from the passages and cinemas of the Grand Boulevards, a 10-minute walk from the Palais Royal, and a 15-minute walk from the Opera Garnier.
 The Sorbonne Nouvelle is a 20-minute bus ride away.